-In bottom-skip mode, the MS1003SH extends the off-period by a cycle of resonance and the MS1004SH by two cycles of resonance.
+In bottom-skip mode, the IC extends the off-period by a cycle of resonance.
 This controls an increase in the frequency.
 Once in bottom-skip mode, the off-time monitoring timer setting changes.
-When the time from turn-on to the first bottom becomes longer than "Bottom skip stop time" (T(bottom skip stop)) = $13\mu s$ (typ), the IC returns to normal quasi-resonance mode.
+When the time from turn-on to the first bottom becomes longer than "Bottom skip stop time" (T (bottom skip stop)) = $13\mu$ s (typ), the IC returns to normal quasi-resonance mode.
 Using hysteresis in this manner prevents jitter and acoustic noise.